 Beyond the TikTok Creator Rewards Program, there’s another monetization method you may be yet to tap into: live videos

-According to TikTok, one in five users watch live content—and 62% watch live content daily.
+According to TikTok, one in five users watch live content – and 62% of those users watch livestreams on TikTok each day.
 Even more impressive, half of TikTok users have purchased after watching a live video.
-This tells us two things: live videos are popular and, more importantly, they are lucrative forms of content.

-You need a strategy (or, ideally, a few) to leverage TikTok Live as a revenue stream.
 We’ll cover these methods in depth, but as we mentioned, the first step is signing up for TikTok’s Creator Rewards Program.

 Join TikTok’s Creator Rewards Program